-After St. Jude, I moved to Stanford University, expanding my research into the study of neuroplasticity, education and the role of motivation in resilience and achievement.
-I am specifically interested in investigating the growth mindset, and is utilizing my expertise in molecular neuroscience to better understand the mechanisms associated with learning and brain development.
+After St. Jude, I moved to Stanford University, expanding my research into the study of neuroplasticity, education, and cognitive neuroscience.
+I am specifically interested in utilizing my expertise in molecular neuroscience to better understand the mechanisms associated with learning and creativity.

-As Vice President for Research and Innovation at the Modern University for Business and Science (MUBS, Beirut, Lebanon), I am overseeing the development of new partnerships and collaborations that would allow our students and faculty to become active contributors to the latest discoveries in research and technology.
+As Vice President for Research & Innovation at the Modern University for Business & Science (MUBS, Beirut, Lebanon), I am overseeing the development of new partnerships and collaborations that allow our students and faculty to become active contributors to the latest discoveries in research and technology.
+Heading the Research Office at the University, we were able to establish the pioneering Virtual Exchange Program in collaboration with Stanford University to connect students and scholars across cultures, furthering their knowledge, and overcoming negative stereotypes about each others’ cultures and circumstances.

 Ph.D.
 (MCDB, Molecular Neuroscience, The Ohio State University)